 American sealing vessels Betsey, Josephus and Swallow hunt at the Falkland Islands.
 Swallow takes 16,000 Fur Seal skins and a quantity of Elephant Seal oil.

-1794 – January 2nd, the Malaspina Expedition returns to Port Egmont where it remains for eighteen days.
+1794 – January 2nd, the Malaspina Expedition returns to Port Egmont.

 January 11th, Spain and Britain agree to a mutual abandonment of Nootka Sound.